Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 AM-Saver main specs:

-- Sits over the FM-DW 2.0-2.2 modules.
+- Sits over the FM-DW 2.0, 2.1 and 2.2 modules.

 - Power: 4 to 6 volts DC or AC (6.3Vac with diode in series).